MBSA Biogas Plant

 Mali Biocarburant SA (MBSA)

-Biogas plant producing electricity for the decentralized oil extraction sites and surrounding rural communities using Jatropha nuts as a reliable fuel.
+The MBSA Biogas Plant is a system devopled by MBSA aimed to produce electricity for the decentralized oil extraction sites and surrounding rural communities using Jatropha nuts as a reliable fuel.

 Manufacturing method is currently on a per demand basis.